 Residents of Greek Chapter Houses

-Only initiated member(s) of that chapter currently enrolled at NDSU, or a house employee, may reside in the house during the fall and spring semesters without authorization from the Student Affairs Office and by chapter leadership.
+Only initiated member(s) of that chapter currently enrolled at NDSU, or a house employee, may reside in the house during the fall and spring semesters without authorization from the Student Activities Office and chapter leadership.

 Summer Rules

-Fraternity and sorority presidents are to furnish names of the summer house managers to the Assistant Director of Fraternity and Sorority Life, Student Activities Office.
+Fraternity and sorority presidents are to furnish names of the summer house managers to the Coordinator of Fraternity and Sorority Life, Student Activities Office.
 Chapter leadership is required to inform summer residents of University and fraternity/sorority life policies.

 Alcohol and Other Drugs

 Fraternity Houses – No alcoholic beverages are permitted in common areas of chapter property at any time.
-Members who are 21 years of age may consume alcohol in the privacy of their rooms/suites with no more than three non-room/suite residents who are also 21 years of age or older.
-If multiple individuals live in one room/suite, all residents must be 21 years of age or older.
-Illegal drugs are not permitted on chapter property at any time.
+Student members who are 21 years of age may consume alcohol in the privacy of their rooms/suites with no more than three others who are also 21 years of age or older.
+If multiple individuals live in one room/suite, all must be 21 years of age or older for alcohol to be present and/or consumed.
+Illegal drugs are not permitted on chapter or campus property at any time.

 Sorority Houses – National Panhellenic Conference policy requires alcohol free facilities for all house chapters.
-Illegal drugs are not permitted on chapter property at any time.
+Illegal drugs are not permitted on chapter or campus property at any time.

 Code Violations